 - 1. Building permit applications shall be accompanied by a line drawing identifying the electrical components of the wind system to be installed in sufficient detail to allow for a determination that the manner of installation conforms to the National Electric Code.
 The application shall include a statement from a New-York-State-registered professional engineer or architect indicating that the electrical system conforms with good engineering practices and complies with the National Electric Code, as well as applicable state and local electrical codes.
 This certification would normally be supplied by the manufacturer.
 All equipment and materials shall be used or installed in accordance with said drawings and diagrams. - 2.
-Where the electrical components of an installation vary from the standard design or specifications, the proposed modifications shall be reviewed and certified by a New-York-State-registered professional engineer or architect for compliance with the requirements of the National Electric Code and good engineering practices. - CC.
-Guy wires.
-Anchor points for guy wires for the on-site-use WECS tower shall be located within the required setback lines and not on or across any aboveground electric transmission distribution lines.
+Where the electrical components of an installation vary from the standard design or specifications, the proposed modifications shall be reviewed and certified by a New-York-State-registered professional engineer or architect for compliance with the requirements of the National Electric Code and good engineering practices. - WECS tower shall be located within the required setback lines and not on or across any aboveground electric transmission distribution lines.